- Yard waste/leaves set-out dates form and lookup map

 How to Prepare Yard Waste for Pickup

-- Pile your leaves & yard waste at the street edge.
+- Pile your leaves & yard waste at the street edge or terrace.

 - Keep piles four feet from obstructions.